r-Techsupport/rTS_Wiki/docs/factoids/ddu.md

 ---
 layout: default
-title: Using DDU
+title: DDU
 nav_exclude: false
 parent: Factoids
 has_children: false
 search_exclude: false
-last_modified_date: 2022-08-29
+last_modified_date: 2022-09-11
 ---
 # Display Driver Uninstaller (DDU)
 {: .no_toc}

-Display Driver Uninstaller (DDU) is a program that can fully wipe display/audio drivers, to troubleshoot various issues.
+Display Driver Uninstaller is a program that can fully wipe display/audio drivers, to troubleshoot various issues.

-> Display Driver Uninstaller does not erase any personal files.
+> DDU does not erase any personal files.
 It only wipes the selected driver(s), and any associated info, such as display color profiles, settings, etc

 {% include toc.md %}